-Annual Bonus
+Quarterly Bonus

-Executive officers and certain other key personnel are eligible for cash bonuses after the end of each fiscal year.
+Executive officers and certain other key personnel are eligible for cash bonuses after the end of each fiscal quarter.
 The bonus program has been approved by Allscripts' Board of Directors and is formalized in writing.
-The board of directors or the compensation committee determines the bonus for the Chief Executive Officer.
-The Chief Executive Officer's bonus is based on the overall performance and financial results of the company, including the company's achievement of goals pertaining to revenue growth, cost reductions, improved operating methods, acquisitions and accounting controls.
-These factors are weighted and then the company's fulfillment of these goals is evaluated.
-Bonuses for other executive officers are recommended by the Chief Executive Officer and then submitted to the committee for its approval.
-In making its final determinations, the compensation committee determines how each executive officer contributed to Allscripts' achievement of its goals.
+The Board of Directors or the Compensation Committee determines the bonus for the Chief Executive Officer.
+The Chief Executive Officer's bonus is based on the overall performance and financial results of the Company, including the Company's achievement of goals pertaining to revenue growth, cost reductions, improved operating methods, acquisitions and accounting controls.
+These factors are weighted and then the Company's fulfillment of these goals is evaluated.
+Bonuses for other executive officers are recommended by the Chief Executive Officer and then submitted to the Committee for its approval.
+In making its final determinations, the Compensation Committee determines how each executive officer contributed to Allscripts' achievement of its goals.